ibm-cloud-docs/cloud-activity-tracker/services/at_events_rc.md

 ## Where to look for the events
 {: #ui}

-{{site.data.keyword.cloudaccesstrailshort}} events are available in the {{site.data.keyword.cloudaccesstrailshort}} **account domain** that is available in the {{site.data.keyword.Bluemix_notm}} region where the events are generated.
+{{site.data.keyword.cloudaccesstrailshort}} events are available in the **US-South** region **account domain**.

+To view these events, you must provision an instance of the {{site.data.keyword.cloudaccesstrailshort}} service in the **US-South** region.
+Then, you must open the {{site.data.keyword.cloudaccesstrailshort}} UI, and change to the account domain to see events.
 For more information, see [Viewing account events](/docs/services/cloud-activity-tracker/how-to/manage-events-ui/viewing_events.html#account_events).

-{{site.data.keyword.cloudaccesstrailshort}} events are automatically forwarded to the {{site.data.keyword.cloudaccesstrailshort}} service in the same region where the action happens.